There are some fantastic places to take children on our doorstep and a short journey away.

 113-111 Dorchester Rd, Hull HU7 6AL

-Medium sized playground with a field and wooded area nearby.
+Medium sized playground located within the larger area of Victoria Park.
+The play area is fairly well equipped, and there is also a field and wooded area nearby.
 Access from Southbridge road.

 South Bridge Rd, Victoria Dock, Hull HU9 1TL.